 To qualify for asylum an individual must meet the following basic requirements:

 Many LGBTQ individuals have been granted asylum under the social group category.
 Some who have engaged in LGBTQ or HIV rights activism in their home country have been able to apply under a “political opinion” category.
 In both circumstances, the USCIS will consider two factors: visibility and persecution.
-Whether the LGBTQ community is sufficiently visible in their home country and whether one’s treatment amounts to persecution due to their LGBTQ identity.
+Visibility factor takes into consideration whether the LGBTQ community is sufficiently visible in their home country.
+Persecution factor takes into consideration whether one’s treatment amounts to persecution due to their LGBTQ identity.

 Those who are denied asylum may appeal the decision to the Board of Immigration Appeals and the appropriate U.S. Circuit Court of Appeals.